samjett247/interactive_crop/README.md

 crop(sample_images,image_name_list = sample_names)
 ```
-For further examples of cropper use, see the `Examples.ipynb`.
-Make sure to run the `jupyter lab` startup command from the root directory when running `Examples.ipynb`.
+For further examples of cropper use, see the `Examples.ipynb` (make sure to run the `jupyter lab` startup command from the root directory when running `Examples.ipynb`).

 ![interface](static/interface.png)